#LitterFreeLB challenges residents to clean litter while supporting local businesses

 In one #LitterFreeLB post, Cathy Procopio of Grades of Green stands pointing at two plastic bags filled with trash that she’s holding in her other hand.

-“Saturday Morning Litter Pick-up for Doranelly’s #LitterFreeLB Challenger,” Procopio’s caption reads, “Today I picked up for Portfolio Coffee House!
+“Saturday Morning Litter Pick-up for Doranelly’s #LitterFreeLB Challenge,” Procopio’s caption reads, “Today I picked up for Portfolio Coffee House!
 The best cup of Jo in Retro Row!”

 The challenge runs from April 1 to April 25.
 Those without Instagram accounts can still participate and support their favorite Long Beach Green Business by emailing the name of their chosen business and a photo of litter they collected to sustainability@longbeach.gov.